-and a preliminary nearing, Barney's attorney moves to suppress the evidence discovered in his motor home on the grounds that it was an unreasonable search and seizure, arguing that the agents should have possessed a search warrant.
+At a preliminary hearing, Barney's attorney moves to suppress the evidence discovered in his motor home on the grounds that it was an unreasonable search and seizure, arguing that the agents should have possessed a search warrant.
 How is the court likely to rule on Barney's motion to suppress the evidence?
 Fully state the applicable rule of law in your answer and apply the ROL to the facts in your analysis.

-59 Question # 9 (This question is worth 5 points) ' Rodney Ant was arrested for driving with a suspended license.
+Rodney Ant was arrested for driving with a suspended license.
 He was subsequently hand-cuffed and locked in the back of a patrol car while police officers searched his car and discovered cocaine in the pocket of a jacket on the backseat.
 At the time of the search Ant could no longer access his vehicle to retrieve weapons or evidence.

 If you represent Rodney Ant at a suppression hearing what constitutional argument will you raise on behalf of your client and how is the Court likely to rule on the motion?
 Fully state the applicable rule of law in your answer and apply the ROL to the facts in your analysis.

-Question # 10 (This question is worth 5 points) Officer McGuinness a Boston PD plainclothes detective was observing the actions of two men on a city street corner at approximately 2:30 in the afternoon.
+Officer McGuinness a Boston PD plainclothes detective was observing the actions of two men on a city street corner at approximately 2:30 in the afternoon.
 The men acting suspicious were walking back and forth along a particular stretch of street while peering into the window of a particular store.
-Fearing that the men may be planning to rob the store Officer McGuinness approached the men, identified himself as a police officer and asked the suspects for their names Soon thereafter Officer McGuinness spun one of the men, Jerry, around and patted his breast pocket.
-McGuinness felt a pistol, which he removed and later charged the man with the unlawful possession of a firearm. possession of a meann.
-You represent the Prosecution at a motion to suppress the firearm that Officer McGuinness four on Jerry.
+Fearing that the men may be planning to rob the store Officer McGuinness approached the men, identified himself as a police officer and asked the suspects for their names.
+Soon thereafter Officer McGuinness spun one of the men, Jerry, around and patted his breast pocket.
+McGuinness felt a pistol, which he removed and later charged the man with the unlawful possession of a firearm.

+You represent the Prosecution at a motion to suppress the firearm that Officer McGuinness found on Jerry.
 What constitutional argument will you make concerning the admissibility of the gun into evidence, and how should the court rule on the motion?
 Fully state the applicable rule of law in your answer and apply the ROL to the facts in your analysis.